-Anastasia's recent monograph, A History of the Dublin Metropolitan Police and Its Colonial Legacy (Palgrave Macmillan), explores the nineteenth-century origins of the Dublin Metropolitan Police and analyses its influence on the colonial forces by positioning it within an imperial context.
+Anastasia's recent monographs are A History of the Dublin Metropolitan Police and Its Colonial Legacy (Palgrave Macmillan) and Policing Colonial Brisbane (University of Queensland Press, forthcoming).
+The books explore the origins of the Dublin Metropolitan Police and its influence on the colonial forces; and capture main aspects of urban life in the Moreton Bay settlement and Brisbane between 1842 and 1901.

 Digital Colonial Brisbane would not have been possible without the tireless support of the expert staff of Queensland Police Museum.